 Conditions of Play

 Entries are subject to rejection at any time (including during the event) by the FSGA.
-The reason for rejection may include false statement of handicap index, improper attire and/or unbecoming conduct.
+The reason for rejection may include false statement of handicap index, improper attire and/or unbecoming conduct, or intentional repeated breach of an FSGA policy.
 Any person whose entry is accepted shall be subject to the Rules and Conditions of Competitions set forth by the FSGA.